franzbu/WinHammer.spoon/README.md

 ### Cycling through Windows

 WinHammer also allows cycling through windows of the current (work-) space.
 For the time being, the keyboard shortcuts are partly pre-set: 'modifier3' and 'escape' switches between all windows of the current (work-) space, and 'modifier3' and 'tab' switches between the windows on all (work-) spaces.
 The order of switching between the windows is set according to 'hs.window.sortByFocused', i.e., windows are sorted in order of focus received, most recent first.
 The option (=alt) modifier is pre-set, i.e., if this is to your liking, you do not need to add the line below.
+In case you do not define 'cycleModifier' in your 'init.lua', it will be the same as 'modifier1'.

 ```lua
 WinHammer:new({